brucex11/electronix_microelec_neamen/run/chap05/README_Chap05.md

 * `NPN_common_emitter_RE_0_and_1k`

-# Examples, Exercises, Test Your Understanding, and Problems
+# BJT, Examples, Exercises, Test Your Understanding, and Problems
 All worked sections are listed in order by number in their prospective category.
 Here is the format for each problem number (X.XX):